|Alias||Godry the Giantslayer|

 A Dance with Dragons

-In the practice yard of Castle Black, Godry attempts to goad Lord Commander Jon Snow of the Night's Watch into a fight, but is ignored.
-He is among the queen's men in the common room who witness Jon Snow's confrontation with Janos Slynt, and laughs when Slynt refuses to obey the Lord Commander's orders.
+In the practice yard of Castle Black, Godry attempts to goad Jon Snow, the young Lord Commander of the Night's Watch, into a fight but the knight is ignored.
+He is among the queen's men in the common room who witness Jon's confrontation with Janos Slynt, and he laughs when Janos refuses to obey the lord commander's orders.
 During the execution of "Mance Rayder", Godry rides the horse Mance is tied to, and drags him to the cage in which he is burned by Melisandre.
+He ridicules Mors Crowfood and the Umbers during Stannis's war council.
+Jon worries that Stannis will marry Val to Godry, Ser Richard Horpe, or Ser Justin Massey.

-Godry is among those who march with Stannis on Deepwood Motte and then Winterfell.
-He leads the vanguard of Stannis's army.
-Godry leads the prayers to R'hllor at the nightfires and constantly urges Stannis to make an offering to R'hllor in order to stop the blizzard slowing the march of the army.
-He gets his wish when four men are caught in the act of cannibalism and are subsequently staked and burned at the crofters' village.
+Godry is among those who march with Stannis on Deepwood Motte.
+He leads the vanguard of Stannis's army during the march on Winterfell, but they are passed by swifter northmen wearing bear-paws.
+Godry leads the prayers to R'hllor at the nightfires, and he urges Stannis to sacrifice an unbeliever to stop the blizzard slowing the march of the army.
+He gets his wish when four Peasebury men are caught in the act of cannibalism and are subsequently staked and burned at the crofters' village.

 The Winds of Winter